 Use these custom name writing activity books filled with a variety of activities to help your kids learn name recognition, letter recognition, and learn to write their names.

 A child’s name is the most important word in their life.
-Learning to recognize, and spell their names is an engaging way to begin learning about the features print and early literacy concepts.
+Learning to recognize, and spell their names is an engaging way to begin learning about the features of print and early literacy concepts.

-These name activity books include a variety of activities to help kids learn to recognize their names, recognize the letters in their name, and work on writing their names.
+These name activity books include a variety of name activities ideas to help kids learn to recognize their names, recognize the letters in their name, and work on writing their names.
 The books are available in my store.

 Easy to Customize Name Books